zio/izumi-reflect/README.md

 # izumi-reflect

-> In case something looks like a TypeTag and works like a TypeTag it may be considered as a replacement for the TypeTag
+> @quote: Looks a bit similar to TypeTag

 `izumi-reflect` is a fast, lightweight, portable and efficient alternative for `TypeTag` from `scala-reflect`.

-`izumi-reflect` uses its own lightweight model of Scala types and provides a simulator of an important part of Scala typechecker.
+`izumi-reflect` is a lightweight model of Scala type system and provides a simulator of the important parts of the Scala typechecker.

-## Why it's better than `scala-reflect`
+## Why `izumi-reflect`

-1. `izumi-reflect` compiles and initializes lot faster than `scala-reflect` tags,
+1. `izumi-reflect` compiles faster, runs a lot faster than `scala-reflect` and is fully immutable and [thread-safe](https://github.com/scala/bug/issues/10766),
-2. `izumi-reflect` supports ScalaJS and ScalaNative,
+2. `izumi-reflect` supports Scala.js, Scala Native and will support Scala 3 in immediate future,
-3. `izumi-reflect` allows you to obtain tags for unapplied types (`F[_]`) and combine them in runtime.
+3. `izumi-reflect` allows you to obtain tags for unapplied type constructors (`F[_]`) and combine them at runtime.

 ## Credits

-`izumi-reflect` has been implemented by [7mind](https://7mind.io) as part of [Izumi](https://github.com/7mind/izumi) and donated to ZIO.
+`izumi-reflect` has been created by [7mind](https://7mind.io) to power [Izumi Project](https://github.com/7mind/izumi), as a replacement for `TypeTag` in reaction to a lack of confirmed information about the future of `scala-reflect`/`TypeTag` in Scala 3 ([Motivation](https://blog.7mind.io/lightweight-reflection.html)), and donated to ZIO.
 This repository contains an independent and more conservative copy of the code comparing to Izumi one.

 <p align="center">